mhuang74/googleads-rs/README.md

 # googleads-rs

-A gRPC client library for Google APIs, generated automatically from the API definition files.
+A gRPC client library for Google Ads API, generated automatically from the API definition files.

+* Currently only supports Google Ads API v10
+* Provides `GoogleAdsRow.get(path: &str)` accessor method to more easily retrieve fields selected in GAQL

 ## Install dependencies